 Desirable (D) – These are requirements to be provided by the bidder as part of the provision of the service.
 It indicates that the requirement described is felt to be particularly valuable and will be scored accordingly during evaluation.
 Failure to comply with a desirable requirement will result in the tender being marked down but will not result in disqualification.
 Where appropriate a separate cost may be associated with these requirements.

 Optional (O) – These are requirements that the Department sees as beneficial within the provision of the proposed service.
 Failure to comply with an optional requirement will not result in your tender being marked down and will not result in disqualification.
 However, where optional requirements are available within the core service at no additional charge they will be seen to strengthen the bid and influence the marking of section S3 (technical merit and innovation) only.
 For the avoidance of doubt, the optional requirements will not influence the marking of S1 (price over 5 years' service life).
-Further details regarding the award criteria can be found in Annex 3 of the ITSIT.
+Further details regarding the award criteria can be found in Annex 3 of the ITSFT.

 Background Information (B) – This indicates general or specific information provided to you which should be taken into account when responding to the related mandatory, desirable, optional and information requirements.